Volleyball Setting Rules

 When to Set

-Setting occurs as the second touch on the ball.
-Players will pass the ball to the setter and the setter then places the ball for their hitters.
+Setting occurs as the second touch on the ball when the setter is able to reach the initial pass.
+Players will pass the ball to the setter, and the setter then places the ball for their hitters.
 In most rotations, the setter will move so that they are in the front row, and another player will pass for them.
 If the setter passes the first ball, another player, often the libero, will step up and act as the setter.

 The point of a setter is to put the ball in position for hitters to get the best hit possible.
 Setters often have to decide where the best place is to set the ball based on where they are on the court and on which players are hitting the best.
 Often, setters will set to one player over another because they are playing better or they are in an ideal place on the court to line them up to hit the ball.